Dr Turi King

 I am interested in furthering interdisciplinary research combining the field of genetics with history, archaeology, anthropology, forensics and epidemiology: using other genetic markers (such as mitochondrial and autosomal DNA), in combination with the Y chromosome, to elucidate past migration and population structure; the social impact of genetic genealogy testing and how the results of these tests can affect a person's perception of their identity; exploring the potential differences between differing classes of surnames in Britain and the link between Y chromosome type and paternally inherited surnames in other parts of the world.

 I am now also including an ancient DNA strand into my work.

-- The University of Leicester Richard III project : This genetic research for this project is ongoing and, as is standard practice with genetic research, will be published in full when completed.
+- The University of Leicester Richard III project : This genetic research for this project is ongoing and, as is standard practice with genetic research, will be published in full in a peer-reviewed journal when completed.

 - The King's DNA: whole genome sequencing of Richard III.
 This project is funded by The Leverhulme Trust, The Wellcome Trust and Professor Sir Alec Jeffreys

 - I am a Research Fellow (1 day/week) continuing my work on The genetic legacy of the Vikings in the North of England project as part of the The Impact of Diasporas on the Making of Britain